kbase/execution_engine2/README.md

 See the .travis file for information on how to test locally

-# Setup and test with docker-compose on MacOS
+# Setup and test with docker-compose on MacOS/Linux

 ## Build and exec into the dev container

+Make sure you have the latest versions of

+* docker
+* docker-compose

 ```
 git clone https://github.com/kbase/execution_engine2.git